-Believe it or not, there is a group tucked away in an old warehouse in Frankford where a few dozen high school kids from low wealth communities come so they can build a boat together and then sail in it on the Delaware River by summer.
+Believe it or not, there is a group tucked away in an old warehouse in North Philadelphia where a few dozen high school kids from low income communities come so they can build a boat together and then sail in it on the Delaware River by summer.

 How cool is that?

 Since 1996, the Philadelphia Wooden Boat Factory has started with a bunch of wood with the bark still on it, and taught students how to transform it into a boat.
 Using a hands-on experiential approach to learning, the program blends physical strength and endurance, with problem solving and academic enrichment, helping students develop the resiliency, team spirit, and tenacity to succeed in the 21st century.

 This summer Boat Factory students will be training to sail competitively in our student restored wooden Lightning class sailboats, and using our growing fleet of newly built Whitehalls for rowing and environmental ecology based programming.
 Most importantly, students this summer will be having fun, while doing something really hard.
 When you combine these two items, powerful things happen.